 Single Choice Early Action for First-Year Applicants

-Applying to Other Colleges and Universities
+Applying Early to Other Colleges and Universities

 The Single-Choice Early Action Application Process

-1. An offer of admission to the first-year class
+1. A non-binding offer of admission

 2. Denial of admission